russelltsherman/bash-commons/README.md

   `docker-compose up`.

 * To run one test file:
-  `docker-compose run tests bats test/array.bats`.
+  `docker-compose run bats bats test/log.bats`.

 * To leave the Docker container running so you can debug, explore, and interactively run bats:
-  `docker-compose run tests bash`.
+  `docker-compose run bats bats`.